 Funding

 Of the $566,000 identified in the biennial state budget for JDAI implementation, $392,000 is passed through OJJ to the local JDAI jurisdictions to support local JDAI implementation.
 Funds are divided evenly among the JDAI sites and sites submit biennial implementation plans and budget narrative requests prior to contract execution.
 Each site also completes a Racial and Ethnic Disparities Reduction Plan in order to identify what changes need to be made to policy and practice in order to reduce racial and ethnic disparities in their local jurisdiction.
-The remaining state funds are used to support contracts with WSCCR for data analysis and Cultures Connecting, LLC for training and the JDAI state coordinator position within OJJ.
+The remaining state funds are used to support contracts with WSCCR for data analysis and the JDAI state coordinator position within OJJ.

 funding chart